indeedeng/django-proctor/README.md

 Identifiers are strings that identify users of your site uniquely.
 These can include tracking cookies and account ids.
 Proctor uses this information to keep users in the same test groups across requests.

-This returns a dict of identifier source keys (see Pipet service configuration) to their values.
+This returns a dict of identifier source keys (see Pipet configuration) to their values.

 If a user lacks a certain identifier, don't include it in the dict.
 Proctor will skip any tests using that identifier.
 However, make sure you always return at least one identifier like a tracking cookie.